kaizen-ai/kaizenflow/docs/Signing_up_for_Sorrentum.md

           in one of the companies in the Sorrentum ecosystem reach out to GP at gp@sorrentum.org

-- **(Collaborator)**: On-boarding Tasks
+- **(Contributor)**: On-boarding Tasks

-  - The collaborator goes through the particular checklist from the issue assigned to them one-by-one, marking each item as done when **it's actually done**.
+  - The contributor goes through the particular checklist from the issue assigned to them one-by-one, marking each item as done when **it's actually done**.